Home | About me | Contact | What's new | Privacy

 Vehicle class symbols

-Traffic signs in Germany employ a set of standard symbols to indicate the type or class of vehicle being referred to on the sign.
-Some of the symbols are hierarchical in that they encompass other classes as well.
-Therefore, for example, when a traffic sign shows the symbol below for "motor vehicles", the sign applies not only to cars, but also trucks, motor homes, buses, vehicles with trailers, and slow-moving vehicles.
-The following table describes these symbols, their meanings, and included subclasses:
+Traffic signs in Germany employ a set of standard symbols to indicate the type or class of vehicle being referred to on the sign, especially for regulatory signs.
+Some of the symbols are hierarchical in that they also include other classes.
+For example, when a traffic sign shows the symbol below for "motor vehicles", which is the silhouette of the front of a car, the sign actually applies not only to cars, but also trucks, motor homes, buses, vehicles with trailers, and slow-moving vehicles.

 Symbol Description Included subclasses